International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_2_Functional_Layer/3_2_FunctionalLayer.md

 ![ Functional architecture of the International Data Spaces](./media/image21.png)
+### Figure 3.2: Functional architecture of the International Data Spaces

 The figure above
 shows the functional architecture of the International Data Spaces,